-Standard, non-controlled catalytic converter available as an option
+Standard, non-controlled catalytic converter now standard or optional

 As an option the F 650 is available with a standard, non-controlled catalytic converter fitted at the entry gate leading into the silencer for an optimum temperature level.
 This ensures a long service life and quick catalyst response, in this way converting pollutants quickly and efficiently into harmless substances.